OSAS/ansible-role-ansible_bastion/README.md

 for that task, and a ssh key is generated for it.

-The playbook do not take care of setting the key on the other side, since that's typically used for various web services such as Github or Bitbucket, and that requires admin credentails.
+The playbook do not take care of setting the key on the other side, since that's typically used for various web services such as Github or Bitbucket, and that requires admin credentials.

 Directory layout
 ----------------